Being a solopreneur isn’t easy.

 3. Watch the Keyword Density

-In the early days of the Internet, when the basics of SEO were first being discovered, it was basically the norm for people to keyword-stuff their web pages, making the text look oddly redundant to human eyes.
+In the early days of the Internet, when the basics of SEO were first discovered, it was basically the norm for people to keyword-stuff their web pages, making the text look oddly redundant to human eyes.

 Don’t do this.
 It’s a bad idea.

-Not only will that not help you rank on sophisticated search engines such as Google, it can actually get you penalized.
-This type of practice is known as “black hat SEO” and you want to avoid it at all costs.
+Not only will that not help you rank on sophisticated search engines such as Google, but it can also actually get you penalized.
+This type of practice is known as “black hat SEO,” and you want to avoid it at all costs.
 By all means, make sure to include keywords, but try to go for a natural flow.
 Keep the keyword density at less than 3 percent, or it will start to look unnatural to the bots and the humans.

 4. Display Your Keywords Prominently